 Can you think of a better Sunday dinner?
 I can’t.
-Last week Thursday was the very first time I attempted to make this.
+I attempted to make this baked pigtails last week Thursday.
 It was good but it came up a little short.
 But yesterday was my redemption.
 I tried this once more and it was a success.
 It wasn’t salty or not as tender as last time but it was just right.

 This isn’t the first time I’ve worked with pigtails.
 In fact, it’s a staple here in Jamaica.
-It’s a well known ingredient in our traditional stewed peas (traditionally made with red kidney beans).
+Our traditional stewed peas use pigtails (traditionally made with red kidney beans).
 Cooking pigtails was something I already knew how to do.
 After I saw a picture online of barbecue pigtails, I knew I had to try it.
-I’m not much of a grill master so I decided to use the oven.
+I decided to use the oven instead of.
 I also made my own sauce with honey, soy sauce, hot sauce, vinegar and spices.
 Paired with a nice salad, everything came out perfectly.

 If you’re not familiar with how to cook pigtails, don’t worry it’s easier than you think.
 But the best advise I could give you is to invest in a pressure cooker (or instant pot) if you don’t have one already.
 Reason?
 The pigtails can take a while to cook but if you’re using a pressure cooker then it’ll cook in 20- 25 minutes.
 It’s that simple and easy.

-My family and I are incredibly pleased with the outcome of this dish.
-So much that it’s permanently added to our family meals for life.
+My family and I are incredibly pleased with the outcome of this dish and it is permanently added to our family meals for life.
 I couldn’t wait to share this recipe with you so it can become a part of your family as well.

 30 minPrep Time

 - 1 tsp baking powder